Meet Kelly Loeffler and Jeff Sprecher: the Most Corrupt Couple in Public Life

 Patrick Daugherty

 Foley & Lardner LLP, SEC Rule 10b5-1 says that “if you are a corporate insider, you can enter into a plan that will allow for shares to be sold at stated intervals in dollar amounts, according to an algorithm with the trades done in a certain way.
-This means the corporate executive takes themselves out of making the actual timing decisions about when to buy or sell.
+This means the corporate executives take themselves out of timing decisions about when to buy or sell.
 They give control to an outside advisor or brokerage firm that is not communicating with them.”

 The rule is also outdated and controversial.
 Even outgoing SEC Chairman Jay Clayton, a Republican, said this rule needs to be reformed.

 But, after an investigation by a Republican-led ethics committee, a Republican-led US Justice Department, and a Republican-led SEC, Loeffler and other involved senators were exonerated.
-Meanwhile, her husband, the NYSE chairman, was never sanctioned by his board or the NYSE board of directors or governance department.
+Meanwhile, her NYSE chairman’s husband was never sanctioned by his board, the NYSE board of directors, or the governance department.

 (To see the details about the trading involved and how the trading discrepancies, see the article here on this site.)

-This is a travesty since the NYSE is considered the paragon of corporate governance standards.
-No chairman of the NYSE, since its formation in 1794, has even been accused of insider trading, but the toothless NYSE board of directors, most of whom were appointed by Sprecher, gets their six-digit annual paychecks and looks at their laps when faced with corruption cases.
+This is a travesty since the NYSE is the pinnacle of corporate governance standards.
+Since its formation in 1794, no chairman of the NYSE has even been accused of insider trading, but the toothless NYSE board of directors, most of whom were appointed by Sprecher, gets their six-digit annual paychecks and looks at their laps when faced with corruption cases.

-These may be old fashioned ethical beliefs, but they govern commercial trade and the investment world.
-At the old NYSE, “your word is your bond” used to mean something, but with Sprecher in charge, that old adage is now garbage.
+These may be old-fashioned ethical beliefs, but they govern commercial trade and investment.
+At the old NYSE, “your word is your bond” used to mean something, but with Sprecher in charge, that adage is now garbage.

 At At the old NYSE “your word is your bond” used to mean something, but wth Sprecher in charge, that old adage is now garbage.

-Sprecher’s involvement in an insider trading scheme, deserved an independent investigation if the NYSE wants to preserve a modicum of corporate governance standards.
+Sprecher’s involvement in an insider trading scheme deserved an independent investigation into whether the NYSE wants to preserve a modicum of corporate governance standards.
 First, his timetable and disclosure of trades do not match his testimony.
 Then, the interaction between his financial advisors and their knowledge of the insider information Loeffler received in the Senate briefing on COVID needs more details.

-The cover story is that the financial advisors to both were smart enough to manage their money without any need for insider information.
+The cover story is that the financial advisors were both smart enough to manage their money without needing insider information.
 But what about the communications in the days after the confidential briefing?
 What were the trades that ensued after the briefing?

 The Most Corrupt Couple in the US